davatorium/rofi/doc/rofi-theme.5.markdown

 G_MESSAGES_DEBUG=Theme rofi -show run
 ```

-To test minor changes, part of the theme can be passed on the commandline, for example to set it fullscreen:
+To test minor changes, part of the theme can be passed on the command line, for example to set it to full-screen:

 ```
 rofi -theme-str '#window { fullscreen:true;}' -show run
 ```

-To print the current theme run:
+To print the current theme, run:

 ```
 rofi -dump-theme